drunot/BetterAppWriter/README.md

 These are the currently planned features.
 This list is not final, and features might be added and/or removed.
 Nor is a timeline for when a feature will be implemented given:

 - Additional shortcuts e.g., for increasing/decreasing the reading speed.
-- Translation support for all additional texts added by the addon so they follow the selected application language.
-(I'll only be able to do Danish and English myself)
-- Move the toolbar if the text cursor is underneath it.

 ## Building